The IPCC Report Laser Talk

-The Intergovernmental Panel on Climate Change has released the first installment of its latest report.
+The Intergovernmental Panel on Climate Change (IPCC) released its 5th Assessment Report (AR5) in 2008.

 The latest assessment finds that there is now 95 percent certainty that human activity is causing global warming.